What is Beeminder?

 Goals with obvious numbers and metrics involved work great: workout minutes, calories eaten, hours studied, dollars saved, weight in pounds, miles biked, pages read...

 But you can absolutely use Beeminder for "softer", more qualitative goals as well: if you want to "be a nicer person", you might create a goal to "give two compliments per day", for example.
-"Keep a cleaner house" might turn into a goal to "deep clean one room per week".
 "Keep my temper" might be "+1 if I didn't snap at anyone today".
+Sometimes a proxy metric like time spent on something will do: 30 minutes per day of extra studying, to cover getting homework done.

 We've seen a ton of goals over the years, all over the spectrum.
-No limits to what you can choose to beemind, as long as you can figure out a way to quantify it!
-If you're having trouble with that, our forum is a great place to hash out ideas.
+If you're having trouble figuring out how to track something, our forum is a great place to hash out ideas.

 What does the name mean?